-This is a continuation of a Scenario 5 – Human Federation in 2040
+This is Part 7 of Scenario 5 – Human Federation in 2040

 There are no tax allowances, all personal income is taxable.
 The current rate of flat income tax is 15%.